rylev/DMG-01/book/src/introduction.md

 get a head start on learning the basics of Rust, the amazing [Rust book](https://doc.rust-lang.org/book/second-edition/index.html) is a great way to learn.

+If you've already build emulators before, and are just looking for a reference specific to the Game Boy, you might find this book to be too detailed.
+I recommend the [Pan Docs](http://bgb.bircd.org/pandocs.htm) as a great place to quickly learn the nity-grity of the Game Boy.

 ## Why Rust?